jhill1/SEPwC/source/Software_development.rst

    how do i revert a git repo to the last commit state?

 Which should return two different options:
- - `git reset --hard`
+ - ``git reset --hard``
- - `git revert`
+ - ``git revert``

 This gives us a good start, but actually doesn't fully answer my question.
-The last option of `git revert` reverts the last commit!
+The last option of ``git revert`` reverts the last commit!
 It does not undo any staged or unstaged changes.
 The first command does the trick but have some subtleties about exactly what it'll do.
 There are context though.

 So AI helped us a bit here, but didn't give a full answer straight off.
-But you can keep asking it questions to get the clarificaiton needed.
+But you can keep asking it questions to get the clarification needed.
 So let's ask another question:

 .. code-block::
    :caption: |ai|